gammasoft71/xtd/README.md

 * a collection of native C++ classes libraries, to complete std;
 * API close to the .net API with a modern C++ approach and full integration with the std standard;
 * written in efficient, modern C++17 / C++20 with [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) programming idiom;
-* and highly portable and available on many different platforms (Windows, macOS, Linux, iOS and Android);
+* and [highly portable](https://github.com/gammasoft71/xtd/blob/master/docs/portability.md#the-xtd-libraries-portability-list) and available on [many different platforms](https://github.com/gammasoft71/xtd/blob/master/docs/portability.md#operating-system-supported);

 ### For more information see